gren-lang/compiler/hints/imports.md

 You can think of these imports being at the top of any module you write.

-One could argue that `Maybe` is so fundamental to how we handle errors in Elm code that it is *basically* part of the language.
-One could also argue that it is extraordinarily annoying to have to import `Maybe` once you get past your first couple weeks with Elm.
+One could argue that `Maybe` is so fundamental to how we handle errors in Gren code that it is *basically* part of the language.
+One could also argue that it is extraordinarily annoying to have to import `Maybe` once you get past your first couple weeks with Gren.
 Either way, we know that default imports are not ideal in some sense, so we have tried to keep the default imports as minimal as possible.

-> **Note:** Elm performs dead code elimination, so if you do not use something from a module, it is not included in the generated code.
+> **Note:** Gren performs dead code elimination, so if you do not use something from a module, it is not included in the generated code.
 So if you `import` a module with hundreds of functions, you do not need to worry about the size of your assets.
 You will only get what you use!